 Connor began working in film through jobs at industry organisations SPADA (the Screen Production and Development Association) and the NZ Screen Council.
 Then she horrified parents and more sensible friends by leaving the relative safety of a regular job, to concentrate on producing.

 Since then Connor has produced documentaries, web series and short films.
 From 2006 to 2010 she was general manager and producer at production company Sticky Pictures.
-There she worked on a range of projects, most notably arts show The Gravy, one of the first series commissioned by TVNZ's digital channel.
-The job saw her balancing budgets and ambitions of a talented team of freelance directors.
+She worked on a range of projects, most notably arts show The Gravy, which was commissioned by digital channel TVNZ 6 .
+The job saw her balancing the budgets and ambitions of a talented team of freelance directors.

-Mhairead Connor, 'The struggle for Existence'- Onfilm, February 2012, page 11 (Volume 29, Number 1)
+Mhairead Connor, 'The struggle for Existence'- Onfilm, February 2012, page 10 (volume 29, number 1)